Heegaard Floer homology and knots determined by their complements: Null-homologous knots in -spaces

 Moreover, the generator of $H_1(A)$ is mapped to meridians of both knots.
 Thus the second map from the right is given by $1 \mapsto (1,0,-q)$.
 It follows that we can write $H_1(\widehat{Y}_0) \cong \ZZ \oplus H_1(Y)$.
 Moreover, the meridian of $K$ maps to $q$ times the generator of $\ZZ$ and the meridian of $O_{q/r}$ maps to the generator of $\ZZ$.
-As in the case of homology spheres, the push-off of $K$ with respect to the framing $a$ is mapped to $p$ times the generator of $\ZZ$ summand.
+As in the case of homology spheres, the push-off of $K$ with respect to the framing $a$ is mapped to $p$ times the generator of the $\ZZ$ summand.

-Now just as in \cite[Proof of Theorem 1.1]{OSzRatSurg} we can assemble the mapping cone, homology of which will coincide with the Heegaard Floer homology of $p/q$-surgery on $K$.
+Now just as in \cite[Proof of Theorem 1.1]{OSzRatSurg} we can assemble the mapping cone, whose homology will coincide with the Heegaard Floer homology of $p/q$-surgery on $K$.
 The only difference with the case of homology spheres is that instead of indices $i$ (that represented relative \Sps) we have to use pairs $(i,h)$, but when considering every \Sp\ on the resulting space separately, $h$ stays the same.

-We use the same notation as in \cite{OSzRatSurg}, replacing relative \Sps\ with our labellings for them, i.e. $(n,h)$.
-Note that $B^+_{(n,h)}$ only depends on $h$ (up to shift in filtration) and in homology gives $HF^+(Y,h)$.\footnote{Strictly speaking we have not fixed an identification between \Sps\ on $Y$ and $H_1(Y)$.
-We do so now by requiring that the statement above is correct.} Consequently we denote this group simply by $B^+_h$.
+We use the same notation as in \cite{OSzRatSurg}, replacing relative \Sps\ with the labelling we defined after the proof of Lemma \ref{lemma-long-exact}, i.e. $(n,h)$.
+Note that $B^+_{(n,h)}$ only depends on $h$ (up to a shift in the filtration) and in homology gives $HF^+(Y,h)$.\footnote{The statement should be read as saying that there is an identification between $H_1(Y)$ and $\mathrm{Spin}^c(Y)$ such that this correspondence holds.} Consequently we denote this group simply by $B^+_h$.

 For each $h \in H_1(Y)$ and $0\leq i <p$ consider the set of groups $(s,A^+_{(\floor{(i+ps)/q},h)})$ for $s \in \ZZ$.
 Combine them into

 Similarly, define